grow-assistant/sales-assistant/docs/templates/fnb_initial_outreach.md

 [ICEBREAKER]

-{SEASON_VARIATION} Swoop Golf has become a full club concierge, covering not just on-course ordering, but also poolside service and streamlined to-go operations.
-This model dramatically reduces bottlenecks and helps clubs serve members quickly and conveniently.
+{SEASON_VARIATION} Swoop Golf can act as a full club concierge, covering not just on-course ordering but also poolside service and streamlined to-go operations.
+We designed it to help you and your team serve members quickly and conveniently—without juggling multiple systems.

-We’re looking for 2–3 clubs to partner with in 2025 at no cost.
-One of our existing partners, Pinetree Country Club, reported a 54% increase in F&B revenue under this approach by making orders incredibly easy for members.
+We're looking for 2–3 clubs to partner with in 2025 at no cost.
+One of our current partners, Pinetree Country Club, saw a 54% boost in F&B revenue by making orders simple and accessible for members.

-If you’re open to a short conversation, I’d love to see if [ClubName] could benefit similarly.
-I can also share references from clubs currently using Swoop.
+If you're open to a quick chat, I'd love to see if [ClubName] could benefit in the same way.
+Feel free to let me know a good time to connect, and I can share references or more details tailored to your needs.

 Cheers,
 Ty